EngineerSmith/openssl-curl-android/README.md

 # openssl-curl-android

-Compile openssl and curl for Android
+Compile openssl and curl for Android, with optional shared library build

 ## Prerequisites